S3lrius/Nimalathatep/README.md

 # Nimalathatep
-Nimalathatep is a Nim shellcode payload generation project that aims to get a stealthy binary inro your hands quickly.
+Nimalathatep is a Nim shellcode payload generation project that aims to get a stealthy binary into your hands quickly.
 All methods use well-known API-call sequences.

 # Evasion
 AV/EDR avoidance is performed through AES encryption followed by Base64, with the payload itself only being decrypted at runtime.
 The IV is currently static, but I aim to change this in the future.
 Compiling to a control panel item is your stealthiest approach for now.